mathew-j-davis/shuttle/docs/readme_notes.md

     1. **Microsoft Defender Handling** (if configured):
        - If Defender is enabled (either for real-time or on-demand scanning) and configured to handle suspect files
        - Defender will automatically quarantine/archive the infected file according to its settings
-       - The script will verify that Defender has removed the file.
+       - The application will verify that Defender has removed the file.

-    2. **Manual Script Handling**:
+    2. **Manual Application Handling**:
        - Used when Defender is not configured to handle files or is not being used
        - If hazard archive parameters are provided:
          - Files are encrypted using GPG with the provided public key